-Explore how the three mechanisms of mindfulness can support your meditation practice
+Learn the three mechanisms of mindfulness that can enhance your meditation practice

-Dr. Shauna Shapiro, a professor at Santa Clara University who has published over 150 research papers concerning mindfulness, and her colleagues say there are three mechanisms that mutually reinforce each other to create our ability to be mindful.
-They are intention, attitude and attention.
+Dr. Shauna Shapiro, a professor at Santa Clara University who has published over 150 research papers on mindfulness, says there are three mechanisms that collectively create our ability to be mindful.

-However what I have discovered is that not only are these mechanisms true for how mindful awareness works operationally but, they can also be used as keys to unlock formal mindfulness meditation practice.
+What I have discovered is that not only are these mechanisms relevant to how mindful awareness operates but that they can also be used as keys to unlock our meditation practice.

 Key 1.
 Set your intention